loco/wp-loco/readme.txt

 The extraction process looks for Wordpress translation functions with string literal arguments, such as `__('Foo')`.

 Using your own custom functions like `myTranslate('Foo')` won't work.
 Neither will using variables, such as `__( $foo )`.

+= Why can't I see the translations appearing in my theme/plugin? =

+All Loco Translate does is manage your translation process and organize your files.
+There is more to localizing your theme or plugin than just creating the files.

+Make sure you're familiar with the conventions of [translating Wordpress](http://codex.wordpress.org/Translating_WordPress) and if you think Loco is saving invalid files or putting them in the wrong place, then open a [support ticket](http://wordpress.org/support/plugin/loco-translate).

 = Do I need to create a POT file? =